Our Training Program

 - You may only request five (5) interviews.
 If, for example, you request interviews with all five Munroe-Meyer Institute programs, you may not request any other interviews.

-- Applicants submit a single AAPI Application for Psychology Internship to the Nebraska Internship Consortium (Site Number 1416), and designate the agencies (and programs, for Boys Town and Munroe-Meyer Institute) with which they wish to interview by checking the boxes in the Programs section of the internship program designation and specifying the sites/programs in the first paragraph of the cover letter.
+- Applicants submit a single AAPI Application for Psychology Internship to the Nebraska Internship Consortium (Site Number 1416), and designate the agencies (and programs, for Boys Town, Munroe-Meyer Institute and Nebraska Medicine Psychology Program) with which they wish to interview by checking the boxes in the Programs section of the internship program designation and specifying the sites/programs in the first paragraph of the cover letter.

 - Opportunities to change interview date or time are not guaranteed and are made available solely at the discretion of each Consortium site Training Director.